 On 23 July the changeover to Euro has been finally confirmed in Lithuania.
-The new currency will begin to function on 1 January 2015, so don’t be surprised by a seemingly emptier account on the New Year’s Day.
-As with any reform, there are almost as much opinions about the Euro as there are people living in Lithuania.
-Some are afraid that prices will go up, while large businesses are looking forward to foreign investors, whereas small companies are puzzling over how to acquire the funds necessary for the changeover.
+The new currency will begin to function on 1 January 2015, so don’t be surprised by a seemingly emptier account on New Year’s Day.
+As with any reform, there are almost as many opinions about the Euro as there are people living in Lithuania.
+Some are afraid that prices will go up, large businesses are looking forward to foreign investors, whereas small companies are puzzling over how to acquire the funds necessary for the changeover.
 It will cost particularly dearly to those Lithuanian accounting firms, which, when acquiring the needed software updates, will have to pay for each and every one of their clients, including even the smallest ones.

 Every Client Will Cost You

 Up until now, accounting firms made use of computer software systems that are designed to help keep records in Litas.
 After Litas will be replaced by the Euro in 2015, it will be necessary to update the whole system.
 This is an especially painful blow to those accounting firms which manage a large number of small clients because each one of them will add to the costs.
 It doesn’t matter what kind of client it is – a small partnership, a state enterprise, or a sole proprietorship that only brings a few Litas-worth of profit to the accounting firm.
 Therefore, some clients will become not just unprofitable but will even cause losses.

 47 Thousand Litas Spent on Software Updates

 One of the companies that provide a Euro conversion service has already announced its pricing system.
 The price will be calculated for each company individually according to the following formula: the number of cores x 230 Lt.
 So, if a firm has bought a two-core software package and uses it on three companies, their individual price to convert to Euro will be as follows: 2 x 230 + 2 x 230 + 2 x 230 = 1380 Lt.